WoW Women on Writing [Earn $50-$75 for Accepted Submission]

 I get emails here and there and about earning an income as a writer.
 I get it.
 It’s exactly why I moved into the direction of full-time writing.
 I wanted that flexibility.
 And of course — I wanted to be able to do it from home.

-It’s exactly why I took classes like Gina Horkey's, 30 Days or Less to Freelance Writing Success.
-I’m not a professional writer – unless you want to count the posts I write for my blog (like this one).
+It’s exactly why I took classes like Gina Horkey’s, 30 Days or Less to Freelance Writing Success.
+I’m not a professional writer – unless you want to count the posts I write on my blog (like this one).
 So I needed to take my interest a little further and fine tune, learn more and then work toward the income I wanted and needed to freelance full time.